Tiffany Stone from Utah USA

-Tiffany stone is a rare type of rock that's made up of a number of different minerals hence cannot be classified as a mineral in its own right.
+Tiffany stone is a rare type of rock made up of a number of different minerals hence it cannot be classified as a mineral in its own right.
 To be precise it's a mineralized nodule that can only be found in one location in Western Utah (USA).
-The nodules were once impregnated by ground water rich in natural minerals including quartz and fluorite and along with manganese oxide they give tiffany stone its striking colour.
+The nodules were once impregnated by ground water rich in natural minerals including quartz and fluorite and along with manganese oxide, it's these which give tiffany stone its striking colour.

-Being graded 4 on Mohs scale of mineral hardness means that it's a relatively soft stone which must be handled carefully.
-Tiffany stone is widely used for cabochons because its colour and striking markings make it ideal for use in ladies jewellery.
+Being graded 4 on Mohs scale of mineral hardness means that tiffany stone is relatively soft so must be handled carefully.
+It's widely used for cabochons because its colour and striking markings make it ideal for use in womens jewellery.

 The Name Tiffany Stone

-Tiffany stone is a trade name which probably came about by chance when it was casually given a name soon after having been discovered.
+Tiffany stone is a trade name which is likely to have come about by chance when it was casually named soon after being discovered.
 As it gained popularity the name is likely to have stuck and once photos and articles started appearing online, it would have been extremely difficult and far too late to re-name it.
-One thing that's known for certain is that the deposit where it's found is no longer open or being mined so existing stocks are now drying up.

 The primary deposit in Utah where tiffany stone is found is no longer open or being mined so existing stocks are now becoming depleted.